oliverw1/shared-resources/docs/2_terraform_get_started.md

 [Refer to the dedicated documentation page to setup your AWS credentials properly.](./aws_get_started.md)

 * To use Terraform, we will install `tfswitch` which allows you to use all versions of Terraformrun through a single tool.
-Install `tfswitch` by running the following command:
+Install `tfswitch` by running the following command (in GitHub Codespace, you will need to assume an admin session first by running `sudo su` before the installation command):
   ```bash
   curl -L https://raw.githubusercontent.com/warrensbox/terraform-switcher/release/install.sh | bash
   ```